-Voting Centers could make debut in Sedgwick County first, but not for quite some time
+Voting centers could make debut in Sedgwick County first, but not for quite some time

 In a meeting with officials on Friday, (Jan 8) some of the challenges with voting centers were discussed.

 Those challenges include guaranteeing that a voter doesn’t cast more than one ballot or try to vote at several locations.
-Potential outages that could impact all voting centers was brought up, as well.
+Potential outages that could impact all voting centers were brought up, as well.

 Something that could take several elections to figure out is voter volume.
 Leaders are considering requiring election officials to estimate the highest number of voters at any location and after each election cycle, they’d like a review of how many voters actually showed up.